-It is such a shame that the Apocrypha are regarded by Protestants with fear and loathing because they are robbing themselves of personal blessing.
+It is such a pity that the Apocrypha are regarded by Protestants with fear and loathing, because they are robbing themselves of personal blessing.
 There is so much of value in these books, not only of historical value but of spiritual value as well.
 The reader will also be pleasantly surprised to find that these books have more in common with our canonical books than they realise.
 I’m often surprised to find that many Protestants will read the Qur’an, the Hindu scriptures, the Buddhist scriptures, Greek and Egyptian mythology, and many other kinds of religious literature and scriptures, and yet they won’t have anything to do with the religious literature of their own religion.

 The historical books of 1 and 2 Maccabees describe what was happening during the so-called 400 Silent Years, that period between the Old and New Testaments.
-They set the groundwork for what happens in the New Testament, showing us the origin of the Pharisees, and cryptically identify some of the people referred to in Hebrews chapter 11.
+They set the groundwork for what happens in the New Testament, showing us the origin of the Pharisees, and portray some of the people cryptically referred to in Hebrews chapter 11.
 They also describe in great detail the wars between the Greek kingdoms of Egypt and Syria which are referred to in Daniel chapter 11 as the kings of the north and the south.
 Indeed, these books provide more information on this period than any other.

 The “fictional” books of Tobit and Judith gave great encouragement to the Jews during this brutal period of their history (Maccabean Period).
 And Tobit seems to be the book from which the Sadducees drew their illustration to trap Jesus in Luke 20:27-40.
 And the book of Tobit is a delight to read.

 This is only a fraction of what is in the books of the Apocrypha, and those Christians who are not familiar with them are the poorer for it; and this consequently robs the Church of its heritage.